magic-script/magic-script-components/docs/components/PortalIcon.md

 title: PortalIcon
 ---
 ## Description
-PortalIcon represents a portal icon for use in the Universe icon grid launcer.
+The PortalIcon component represents a portal icon for use in the on-device app Launcher.

 ## Example